kevin218/Eureka/docs/source/ecf.rst

 centroid_method
 '''''''''''''''
 Only used for photometry analyses.
-Selects the method used for an intial centroid guess.
-There is a first and second centroid guess location along with gaussian widths created with the mgmc method.
-The mgmc method creats a median frame from the current integration set and preforms a centroiding technique on the median frame.
-The optimal technique found has been 'com' or 'center of mass' when using mgmc. 'fgc' is the legacy centroiding method.
-Options: mgmc, fgc
+Selects the method used for determining the centroid position (options: fgc or mgmc).
+For it's initial centroid guess, the 'mgmc' method creates a median frame from each batch of integrations and performs centroiding on the median frame (with the exact centroiding method set by the centroid_tech parameter).
+For each integration, the 'mgmc' method will then crop out an area around that guess using the value of ctr_cutout_size, and then perform a second round of centroiding to measure how the centroid moves over time.
+The 'fgc' method is the legacy centroiding method and is not currently recommended.

 ctr_guess
 '''''''''